Essential Alzheimer's Medicines to Begin at Diagnosis for Optimal Results

 Novel Alzheimer's medicines applicable from the moment of diagnosis

-While some new medicines for early Alzheimer's have received approval in the US and the UK, they are not yet available in the Netherlands.
+While some new medicines for early Alzheimer's have received approval in the US and the UK (and soon, in the EU), they are not yet available in the Netherlands as of November 2024.
 Many doctors in the Netherlands may not be aware that they are allowed to prescribe these medicines.
-Even before they receive EMA approval.
+Even before they receive official EMA approval or become locally available.
 That's why if you've recently been diagnosed with Alzheimer's disease, it may be worth discussing these treatment options with your healthcare provider.
 Ultimately, your treating doctor is the only one who can determine the relevance of these treatments to your specific situation.
 However, a conversation is always worthwhile.

 Leqembi (lecanemab) is a medicine that works by removing beta-amyloid plaques from the brain.
 It aims to slow down the progression of the disease.